-CalDART, The California DART Network, is building a statewide network of local Disaster Airlift Response Teams (DARTs) to improve California’s disaster resilience in the face of earthquakes, floods and similar events which impair regional surface transportation.
+CalDART, The California DART Network, is building a statewide network of local Disaster Airlift Response Teams (DARTs) to improve California’s disaster resilience in the face of earthquakes, floods, mudslides and other events which may impair regional surface transportation.
 DARTs utilize a common operating model and are located at airports around the state.
-CalDART is a wholly owned subsidiary of the The California Pilot Association – Membership in CalDART includes membership in CalPilots.
-DARTs provide logistics options for impacted communities, helping emergency managers, organizations, and citizens who are trying to move people or supplies into or out of a disaster zone with degraded roadway connectivity to the outside world.
-CalDART helps make California safer and less miserable during disasters, provides pilots one more way to engage in their love of flying, and helps make communities become more attached to their airports.
+DARTs provide logistics options for impacted communities, helping emergency managers, organizations, and citizens who are trying to move people or supplies into or out of a disaster zone.
+CalDART helps make California safer and less miserable during disasters, provides pilots one more way to engage in their love of flying, and helps communities maintain awareness of how they can utilize their local airport to their direct benefit during disaster.
 Every pilot in the state can participate, improving California’s disaster resilience.
-CalDART allows general aviation relief efforts to spool up faster after the occurrence of an event, allows local communities to have better access to available air transportation services, allows a wider variety of relief operations to be conducted, all in a safe operating environment.
+CalDART allows general aviation relief efforts to spool up faster after the occurrence of an event, allows local communities to have better access to available volunteer air transportation services, and allows a wider variety of relief operations to be conducted, all in a safer, managed operating environment.

 Conops (Concept of Operations):

-The California DART Network (CalDART) consists of a volunteer Board of Directors leading a statewide group of volunteer DART Operators and DART Supporters at various airports.
-The DART Operator is a DART which conducts practice mobilization exercises once per year and which has been accepted by The California DART Network.
-The DART Operator consists of pilots and administrative staff who together organize and provide free air transportation during an emergency under Part 91 flight rules.
-The DART Operator encourages Volunteer Organizations Active in Disaster (VOADs) and local city and county emergency managers to participate with them in their practice exercises.
-DART Operators can request Mutual Aid from other DART Operators and from DART Supporters in the California DART Network Contact List.
-The DART Supporter is one or more pilots at an airport who don’t operate a DART, but who have agreed to call upon their local pilots to assist other DART Operators who request it, and who are able to call upon DART Operators in the California DART Network Contact List for their community’s assistance.
-Additionally, DART Supporters are encouraged to reach out to the VOADs and emergency managers in communities around the airport to let them know they can request airlift resources to help cope with a local disaster.
+The California DART Network (CalDART) consists of a volunteer Board of Directors leading a statewide group of volunteer DARTs and CalDART members at various airports.
+The DART conducts practice mobilization exercises once per year and has been accepted by CalDART.
+The DART consists of pilots and administrative staff who together organize and provide free air transportation during an emergency under Part 91 flight rules.
+The DART encourages Volunteer Organizations Active in Disaster (VOADs) and local city and county emergency managers to participate with them in their practice exercises.
+DARTs can request Mutual Aid from other DARTs, from CalDART members and friends, and from pilots around the state.

-- Transfer of displaced individuals and families to distant locations where they have family or friends who can care for them.
+- Transfer of displaced individuals and families to distant locations where they have family or friends who can care for them

-- Movement of ambulatory medical patients to out-of-area facilities.
+- Movement of ambulatory medical patients to out-of-area facilities

-- Relocation of nursing home residents to out-of-area facilities who can care for them.
+- Relocation of nursing home residents to out-of-area facilities who can care for them

 Volunteer general aviation has consistently contributed to disaster response efforts in California over the years.
 For a wonderful 6-minute summary of how general aviation fit into the total disaster response after the Loma Prieta earthquake of 1989, watch this 6 minute video documentary.
 Some of DART’s original developers participated in this airlift: